 - My first “publication” was in a tiny, local, literary journal.
 The story was called “The Nature of Love.”
 I was 14 when I wrote it.
 Having re-read that story as an adult, I’m deeply grateful that it has never appeared anywhere on the Internet.

 - My first completed novel was a science-fiction story called “The Lure of Space.”
 I wrote it long-hand in a spiral-bound notebook.
 I finished it over Christmas, 1984.
-It was just over 75,000 words (I counted them since I didn’t have a word processor).
+It was just over 75,000 words.
+(I counted them since I didn’t have a word processor.)
 Since then, I’ve re-written it over a dozen times.
-There’s nothing left of the original story except the main character’s name.
-I intend to publish it in 2017.
+There’s nothing left of the original story except the title and the heroine’s name.
+I still intend to publish it (now as part of the Deep Frontier series).

 - I was given a broken-down moped for my 15th birthday by a family friend and the “gift” of rebuilding it under his tutelage.
 I remember being incredibly resentful at the time – why hadn’t he just repaired it before giving it to me?
 Now I consider it one of the most precious gifts I’ve ever been given.
-Not only did I absorb a great deal of mechanical knowledge while rebuilding it with him, but the restored moped gave me unimaginable freedom.
+Not only did I absorb a great deal of mechanical knowledge while rebuilding it with him, but the restored moped gave me unimaginable freedom for years before I could drive a car.

 - I’m not a “car person,” and struggle to differentiate car models.
 But having a car has always been important to me, mostly so I could get to the bookstore.
 I’ll admit I talk to my cars, and they’ve all had the same name (“Rocket” from Robert McCammon’s Boy’s Life).

 - Fire poi spinning is, yes, just as dangerous as it looks (video below with commentary from the Child).
 I’ve caught my hair, my clothes and the ground on fire.
-The most serious burn I’ve suffered, though, was not from the burning bits themselves, but from handling the hot chains afterward (ouch).
+(Oops!)

 Here are my nominations.
 Please visit these bloggers for wonderful content: